Population: 83.2 million, including 21.2 million with a migration background

 The constitution guarantees stability

 Germany looks back at a long history.
-It has existed as a state, in today’s sense of the word, since 1871.
+It has existed as a state – in today’s sense of the word – since 1871.
 Many ups and downs have followed, including two world wars, the barbarous dictatorship of the National Socialists and the division into two German states.
-Yet the Federal Republic of Germany, which was founded in 1949, has learnt from its history and the country’s democratic constitution guarantees that those lessons will not be forgotten.
+Yet the Federal Republic of Germany, founded in 1949, has learnt from its history, and the country’s democratic constitution guarantees that those lessons will not be forgotten.

 The constitution of the Federal Republic of Germany is known as the Basic Law.
 It begins with Article 1: “Human dignity shall be inviolable.
 To respect and protect it shall be the duty of all state authority.”
-Among the guaranteed basic rights are freedom of opinion, information, and the press (Article 5); equality before the law (Article 3); freedom of faith and conscience (Article 4); freedom of association (Article 9); the right to choose an occupation, a workplace and a training centre (Article 12) and the right to protection from political persecution (Asylum, Article 16a).
-The Basic Law defines Germany as a:
+Among the guaranteed basic rights are freedom of expression, arts and sciences (Article 5); equality before the law (Article 3); freedom of faith and conscience (Article 4); freedom of association (Article 9); occupational freedom (Article 12) and the right of asylum and protection from political persecution (Article 16a).
+The Basic Law defines Germany as the following:

 - Constitutional state: all actions of the state are subject to judicial control.

 - Federal state: political sovereignty is divided between the 16 federal states and the central state – a system often described as “federalism”.

 - A welfare state: the government makes provisions to ensure social equity and to guarantee that citizens are provided with the requisite social welfare.
 This includes ensuring that citizens have a decent standard of living in the event of unemployment, disability or illness, and in old age.